-Delivery and collection is not included within standard contracts, however this can be arranged for wherever you are in the UK.
+Delivery and collection are not included within standard contracts, however, this can be arranged for wherever you are in the UK.
 To find out more, please call 0800 311 8290.

 Your lease car or van must be returned with both sets of keys, any handbook or paperwork related to the vehicle should be present and the vehicle must be in a clean, satisfactory condition that complies with the BVRLA Fair Wear & Tear guidelines.

 To ensure everything is okay with your returned vehicle, an inspection will be carried out both internally and externally to look for damage of any kind that could be classed as not covered by the BVRLA guide and if anything is found, charges may be payable by yourself.

 The mileage will also be checked to make sure you’ve stayed within your agreed mileage allowance.
 Again, if it’s determined that you’ve exceeded your allocated allowance, you’ll be charged a small fixed fee for every mile over you’ve covered in your lease car or van.

 As our Personal or Business Lease contracts are classed as Personal Contract Hire (PCH) or Business Contract Hire (BCH) agreements, the car or van you lease cannot be purchased by yourself at the end of your contract, therefore the vehicle must be returned when your agreement comes to an end.

 If you look after your lease car or van whilst it’s in your possession by ensuring it’s kept clean both inside and out and any damage you know won’t be covered by the BVRLA guide is repaired to an excellent standard before the vehicle is returned, the end of lease process is simple and straightforward.